Go Nepal, Kathmandu Nepal

-The Everest Base Camp Trek is the best trip to discover the Everest region and a luxurious way to enjoy the most magnificent view of Everest base camp and off course the views of the surrounding area.
-Everest Base Camp Trek with returning via chartered helicopter is an adventure and one of the most motivating and magnificent journeys you will embark on, all over the world and it is luxurious to see the stunning view of Khumbu valley and the Sherpa land while on Helicopter.
-The Everest base camp is famous for its active cultural exchange and the perfect view of the Himalayan ranges such as Mt Lhotse, Nuptse and changtse.
-Numerous Buddhist flag colours around the area are providing the majestic and delightful atmosphere.
+The Everest Base Camp Trek is the best way to explore the Everest region and a luxurious way to enjoy the most magnificent views of Everest Base Camp and, of course, the surrounding area.
+The Everest Base Camp Trek with Helicopter Return is an adventure and one of the most motivating and magnificent journeys you will embark on anywhere in the world, and it is luxurious to see the stunning view of Khumbu valley and Sherpa land while on Helicopter.
+The Everest base camp is well-known for its active cultural exchange and spectacular views of Himalayan ranges such as Mt Lhotse, Nuptse, and Changtse.
+The majestic and delightful atmosphere is provided by a plethora of Buddhist flag colors scattered throughout the area.

-During our "EBC Trek and Fly Back by Helicopter" tour, we will head to the base camp of the highest mountain in the world, Mt.
-Everest and visit Kala Patthar, which is another highly sought after destination in the Everest region.
-The 12-day trip begins in Kathmandu and we fly to Lukla the next day and start the trek from there.
-We will rent a helicopter on our return to Lukla from Gorak Shep, we'll rent a helicopter.
-The helicopter ride over the pristine Gokyo Lake, which is also a popular hiking destination among hikers travelling through the Everest region, was another exciting part of our trip to Everest.
+During our "EBC Trek and Fly Back by Helicopter" tour, we will visit the base camp of the world's highest mountain, Mt.
+Everest, as well as Kala Patthar, another popular destination in the Everest region.
+The 12-day trip begins in Kathmandu, then we fly to Lukla the next day to begin the trek.
+On our way back to Lukla from Gorak Shep, we'll rent a helicopter.
+The helicopter ride over the pristine Gokyo Lake, which is also a popular hiking destination for hikers traveling through the Everest region, was another exciting part of our trip to Everest.

 After landing at the Tribhuwan International Airport, you will be greeted by a representative of the Go Nepal, who then will drop you to the hotel.
 Then we will check in at the hotel, refresh and rest.
-In the evening, a welcome dinner will be organized by the Taleju Adventure.
+In the evening, a welcome dinner will be organized by the Go Nepal.
 Overnight in Kathmandu.

 We take a scheduled early morning flight to Lukla, the starting point where of all Everest trek begins.
 We meet the rest of our team in Lukla and start our trekking from there.
 We walk on a path that gradually descends to the village of Cheplung from where we see the Mt.
 Khumbila, a sacred mountain that has never been climbed.
 From there, we descend gradually until we reach Phakding.
 Overnight at Phakding.